SharpEconomy/SharpTimeTracker/README.md

 This is a lightweight Flask time tracking app that stores entries in Firebase Firestore using `firebase-admin`.
-Column names may use spaces (e.g. `"From Time"`) or snake case (e.g. `from_time`)—the app converts them automatically.
+Column names may use spaces or snake case—the app converts them automatically.
 Charts are rendered client-side with Chart.js.

 ## Features
 - User signup (name & email)
-- Time tracking (with from–to time, task, and description)
+- Time tracking (with duration, task, and description)
 - Daily log viewer
 - Weekly report using Chart.js with day-by-day bars
 - Accordion daily log view with inline charts
 - Inline editing popup
 - CSV download (raw + weekly)
-- CSV upload to bulk import entries
+- CSV upload to bulk import entries.
+The CSV format uses the columns:
+  `Name, Date, Duration, Task, Description, File`.
 - Sharp Economy branding
 - Stores data in Firebase Firestore